knpuniversity/oauth/client-finish/README.md

 </VirtualHost>
 ```

+3) (Optional) Copy your parameters.yml.dist file to parameters.yml and customize it

+    cp app/config/parameters.yml.dist app/config/parameters.yml

-5) Pop it open in your browser!
+4) Pop it open in your browser!